OfficialProtonDev/Person-3D-Tracking-Unity-Webcam-CPU/README.md

  How to use:

  - Open cmd and cd into this repository.
- - Run the command ``` python tracking.py ``` to start the program, make sure you have Iriun Client open and are connected to your phone via Wi-Fi or USB, while the Iriun app is open (if using a webcam ignore this)
+ - Run the command ``` python tracking.py ``` to start the program, make sure you have Iriun open on your PC + phone and are connected to the same Wi-FI network as your phone (if using a webcam ignore this)
  - Import the .unitypackage into a new unity project and open the tracking scene and press run.
 Make sure the webcam is pointed at you and you should see a series of connected joints matching your joints movements.